meutband/Capstone/README.md

 <h6 align="center"> Figure 6.
 A breakdown of kfold cross validation.</h6>
 </p>

+All of the setup and splitting is in this file [clean-up.py] (https://github.com/meutband/Capstone/blob/master/src/clean_up.py).

 ###3.3 Running the Model

 For the model, I choose to use Linear Regression to predict the average yield between 2015 and 2016.
 Farmer Name, Household ID, 2015 and 2016 were features that I choose to remove from the model in order to get a more accurate prediction from the other features.
+I added interaction features between the adoption rate and each course taken and each course taken 2 or more times.
+This allows for no effect on the model if there is no adoption rate.

 As I ran the Linear Model, I removed the least important features (highest pvalue) from the model using Backwards Stepwise Selection technique.
 I choose to remove features that had a pvalue greater than 0.05.